 - Capital improvement funds can be held in reserve for other short-term needs.
 These types of projects may be financed and then repaid over a 20-year period, which allows clients to defer construction costs over time.

 - Our process allows for flexibility in project scheduling.
 This is an important aspect of our proposal because it allows for projects to be phased in so as to address priority needs and budget realities.

 Step 3: Maintenance & Support

-By contracting with ECS Indiana through a professional services agreement, clients have the ability to let ECS Indiana take responsibility for all staffing decisions, which frees up clients’ valuable general fund dollars.
+By contracting with ECS Midwest through a professional services agreement, clients have the ability to let ECS Midwest take responsibility for all staffing decisions, which frees up clients’ valuable general fund dollars.

 Our BOS solution lets clients shift their focus from managing buildings and budgets to providing a high-quality education in optimum learning environments.
 It's a practical and creative way to successfully address today's demanding educational requirements.

-ECS Indiana does not manufacture products or equipment.
+ECS Midwest does not manufacture products or equipment.
 This allows us to evaluate all possible options and recommend only the solution that will be most beneficial to our clients.